 Not many wineries have previous vintages available for sale and visitors can choose from a number of older vintages especially in the larger format bottles.
 Making these older vintages available for consumers is a great opportunity to see how well the Corison wines will age.

-Weather permitting, guests will walk through the back of the winery and visit part of the Kronos Vineyard followed by a seated tasting among the wine barrels within the winery.
+Weather permitting, guests will walk through the back of the winery and visit part of the Kronos Vineyard followed by a seated tasting among the wine barrels or tanks within the winery.
+Tastings may also be held at one of several picnic tables located on the outside of the winery.

-Total production each year varies but is usually around several thousand cases.
+In 2023, Corison was named one of the Top 100 wineries in the world by Wine & Spirits Magazine.
+Total production each year varies but is usually around 2,500 cases.
 For more information, to join the mailing list for one of Corison’s Collector Clubs, or to schedule an appointment, visit: www.corison.com

 Winery